 Registration Assistance and Cancellation Procedure

 If you need assistance with online registration, please contact the CNIPS Help Desk weekdays from 8 a.m. to 4:30 p.m. by phone at 800-952-5609, Option 6, or by e-mail at CNIPS@cde.ca.gov.

 If you are unable to attend, please contact the CNIPS Help Desk by phone at 800-952-5609, Option 6, or by e-mail at CNIPS@cde.ca.gov to cancel your registration.
 Please provide your registration confirmation number, if possible, when cancelling your registration.

-The USDA offers the following archived Webinars on individual sections of the HUSSC application and application submittal:
+The USDA is offering the following Webinars on components of the HUSSC: SL initiative:

 Please visit the HUSSC Training and Technical Assistance Web page for additional resources.